radude89/footballgather-ios/README.md

 ## TODOs

 - [x] MVC - Write the iOS app using MVC
-- [ ] MVVM - Rewrite the iOS app using MVVM with manual binding
+- [x] MVVM - Rewrite the iOS app using MVVM with one way manual binding
-- [ ] MVVM with Coordinators - Clone the MVVM branch and add Coordinators
+- [x] MVP - Rewrite the iOS  app using MVP
-- [ ] MVP - Rewrite the iOS  app using MVP
+- [ ] Coordinators - MVP with Coordinators
 - [ ] VIPER - Rewrite the iOS  app using VIPER
 - [ ] VIP - Rewrite the iOS  app using VIP (Clean Swift)